lz4/lz4/examples/blockStreaming_lineByLine.md

                             |
                           Reset
 ```

-Next (see (1)), read first line to ringbuffer and compress it by `LZ4_compress_continue()`.
-For the first time, LZ4 doesn't know any previous dependencies,
-so it just compress the line without dependencies and generates compressed line {Out#1} to LZ4 compressed data buffer.
-After that, write {Out#1} to the file and forward ringbuffer offset.

-Do the same things to second line (see (2)).
-But in this time, LZ4 can use dependency to Line#1 to improve compression ratio.
-This dependency is called "Prefix mode".

-Eventually, we'll reach end of ringbuffer at Line#X (see (4)).
-This time, we should reset ringbuffer offset.
-After resetting, at Line#X+1 pointer is not adjacent, but LZ4 still maintain its memory.
-This is called "External Dictionary Mode".

 In Line#X+2 (see (5)), finally LZ4 forget almost all memories but still remains Line#X+1.
 This is the same situation as Line#2.